-

 is the snake biting its own tail well fed?

-i stopped doing my dishes for eight days straight. i look for it in everything and find it waiting for me every time. i am stardust, i am wounded animal, i am repeating myself and wonder if the cycle is to be broken still. is the snake biting its own tail well fed? is there…
+i stopped doing my dishes for eight days straight. i look for it in everything and find it waiting for me every time. i am stardust, i am wounded animal. i am repeating myself and wonder if the cycle is to be broken still. is the snake biting its own tail well fed? is there a contentment that…